 Current

-at The MAC Belfast from 17th of July to 21st September.
+State of Belfast : Hearsay at Point Zero at The MAC Belfast from 17th of July to 21st September.

 Hearsay at Point Zero is a short documentary exploring life in Belfast's Cathedral Quarter amid urban redevelopment.
 It focuses on the experiences of marginalized residents, small business owners, and displaced communities affected by the changing landscape.The film uses a 24-hour cycle unfolding over months to reveal the hidden realities often obscured by regeneration efforts, drawing on both the artist's observations and collected testimonies.